-Unprecedented changes in Grocery Retailing in the UK
+Unprecedented changes in Grocery Retailing

 Chris Longbottom, director at Kantar Worldpanel, comments: “Aldi’s year-on-year growth rate accelerated to a record 33.5% meaning the retailer now accounts for 4.3% of the market while Lidl held on to the record 3.2% it reached last period.
 Despite this, Waitrose shrugged off the pressure from the discounters with its highest ever market share of 5.0%.